-Agent connection to AM through a load balancer/reverse proxy
+Agent - load balancer/reverse proxy - AM

 When a reverse proxy is situated between the agent and AM, it can be used to protect the AM APIs.

 When a load balancer is situated between the agent and AM, it can be used to regulate the load between different instances of AM.